Sacred Space, Temple Builders

 Services provided: Web Design, Conceptual Development, Logo Design, Copywriting, Editing

-Zach and his partner John Engelland wanted to rebrand their business and the type of masonry projects that came their way.
-As owners of Z Stone, they work with various types of stone – cutting, measuring and shaping it into exquisite vessel sinks, patios, walkways, floors, and walls.
+With a new website, Zach and his partner, John Engelland, wanted to rebrand their business to attract artistic projects.
+As owners of Z Stone, they build patios and fireplace surrounds.
+They work beautifully with various types of stone – cutting, measuring, and shaping it into exquisite vessel sinks, walkways, floors, and walls.
 Z Stone is well respected for its quality workmanship.
 They are recommended by quarries statewide.
+But it was time to reach deeper and attract something more.

 Philosophers by nature, artisans in heart and mind.